elixir-europe/infectious-diseases-toolkit/showcase/korogenoest.md

 Estonian Health Board team: Mari-Anne Härma, Heiki Niglas, Liidia Dotsenko, Olga Sadikova, Hanna Sepp, Heleene Suija, Jevgenia Epštein

+### Funding
+The KoroGeno-EST studies were conducted in cooperation with the University of Tartu, the Estonian Health Board and SYNLAB Eesti OÜ during 2021-2022.
+The [KoroGeno-EST-3 and KoroGeno-EST-2022 projects](https://kliinilinemeditsiin.ut.ee/et/sisu/eesti-sars-cov-2-taisgenoomide-jarjestamine-ja-analuus-korogeno-est-1est-2est-3) were financed by the Republic of Estonia's Ministry of Education and Research.
 <!--- In this section you should provide a brief summary of the uses of the showcase, i.e. when you would use this showcase resource --->